 We see sites both before renovation begins and after the final touches have been completed.

 Usually scheduled for the second Tuesday evening of the month March through December, CIRCA will take you places you’ve never been before.
 Come explore with us!

 To Join CIRCA, you need be a member of the Atlanta Preservation Center.
 Please visit Membership to join both the APC and CIRCA.

 To see previous CIRCA events please visit its message board.

 Upcoming CIRCA events:

-Fee: Free for CIRCA members and first-time guest, $10 for returning visitors.
-Membership forms will be available.
+Fee: Free for CIRCA members and first-time guests, $10 for returning visitors.
+Membership forms will be available at the event.